 - (forthcoming 2021, with Timothy Power) "Fragmentation Without Cleavages?
 Ideology, Policy Preferences, and Political Polarization in Brazil" Comparative Politics.
 Supplemental information and estimates of ideological positions of parties are available here.

-- (forthcoming 2020, with Daniela Campello) "Endogenous Policymaking'' The Journal of Politics.
+- (2020, with Daniela Campello) "Endogenous Policymaking'' The Journal of Politics.
 Supplemental information, data, and replication materials available here.

-- (forthcoming 2019, with Juan Pablo Luna and Gokce Baykal) "Do Conditionalities Increase Support for Government Transfers?"
+- (2020, with Juan Pablo Luna and Gokce Baykal) "Do Conditionalities Increase Support for Government Transfers?"
 Journal of Development Studies.
+56(3):527-544.
 Supplemental information, data, and replication materials are available here.

 - (2019, with Mariana Batista and Timothy Power) "Measuring portfolio salience using the Bradley-Terry model: An illustration with data from Brazil'' Research & Politics.
 Supplemental information, data, and replication materials available here.